What Are Swim Lane Process Maps?

 What’s In A Swim Lane?

 Swim Lane Diagrams organize tasks by role.
-A role gets a swim lane.
-You are responsible for every task, document or decision shown in your Swim Lane.
+Each role in the process is highlighted in a separate lane like in a competition swimming pool, a swim lane.
+Each role is responsible for every task, document or decision shown in their Swim Lane.
 The chart above shows three swim lanes: Passenger, Driver, and Navigator.
-In our swim lane maps, we always show the customer on top.
-To determine who goes in the top lane of your Swim Lane map, use the “but for” test.
+In our swim lane process map, we always show the customer on top.

 How Swim Lane Process Maps Help

-With Swim Lane Process Maps, handoffs of control and information appear as vertical lines or arrows originating from an activity in one role and connecting to an activity in another.
+With Swim Lane Process Maps, handoffs of control, and other information appear as vertical lines or arrows originating from an activity in one role and connecting to an activity in another.
 The answer produces different actions, which is another indicator that this role is a customer.